jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Gilgamesh
 Set: Cosmic Avengers
-**The Forgotten one**
+**The Forgotten One**
-Hyperion's **Reliance on Solar Energy** is not a super power.
-Note that the enemy main character must be face up in order to pay the required (Energy/"Blue").
-But it doesn't have to be in the combat.
+For Gilgamesh's **The Forgotten One**, if there is a game effect preventing you from speaking, he will lose Eternal at the end of the turn.

 # Glory
 Set: The Buffy Battles